 Shooting

-Bremer turned up in Wheaton, Maryland, for Wallace's noon appearance at Wheaton Plaza for a shopping center rally on May 15, 1972.
-He was dressed in dark glasses; patriotic red, white, and blue, wearing his new campaign button which said "Wallace in 1972".
+Bremer turned up in Wheaton, Maryland for Wallace's noon rally at the Wheaton Plaza shopping center on May 15, 1972.
+He was dressed in patriotic red, white, and blue, wearing his new campaign button that read "Wallace in 1972", and dark sunglasses.
 He strongly applauded Wallace, in contrast with many others present, who heckled and taunted the speaker.
 Two tomatoes were thrown at Wallace during the rally, but both missed.
 Based on this reception, Wallace refused to shake hands with anyone present, denying Bremer the opportunity to carry out his plan.[12]

 Bremer had planned to yell his carefully chosen catchphrase, "A penny for your thoughts!", as he shot Wallace.
 However, in the heat of the assassination attempt, he forgot to do so.[15]
 A television cameraman captured footage of the shooting.[16]